gclust: Hierarchical Clustering Algorithm Genie

 Value

-gclust() computes the whole clustering hierarchy; it returns a list of class hclust, see hclust.
+gclust() computes the entire clustering hierarchy; it returns a list of class hclust; see hclust.
 Use cutree to obtain an arbitrary k-partition.

-genie() returns a k-partition - a vector with elements in 1,…,k, whose i-th element denotes the i-th input point’s cluster label.
-Missing values (NA) denote noise points (if detect_noise is TRUE).
+genie() returns a k-partition - a vector whose i-th element denotes the i-th input point’s cluster label between 1 and k If detect_noise is TRUE, missing values (NA) denote noise points.

 Author(s)